SherG/sherrieg/content/blog/black-bean-salad/index.md

 * Cayenne pepper

 ## Optional garnishes:
-* Low-fat sour cream, chopped cilantro, a sprinking of toasted nuts, crushed.
+* Low-fat sour cream, chopped cilantro
+* Toss in some Beer Nuts (trust me on that one!)

 ## Cook the beans